Policies

 Requirements for the Commencement Participation Policy were passed by Faculty Senate in April 2002.
 (Motion 2001-012/17)

-Graduate students must be registered for at least one credit during the term they when they participate in commencement, with the exception of the following:
+Graduate students must be registered for at least one credit during the term when they participate in Commencement, with the exception of the following:

-- Graduate students who are enrolled during the summer and complete their requirements then may particpate in either the preceding spring or the subsequent fall commencement.
+• Graduate students who are enrolled during the summer and complete their requirements then may participate in either the preceding spring or the subsequent fall Commencement.

 The class rosters with final grades recorded on them are due in the Registrar's Office on or before the fifth business day following the last scheduled class for that course.
 The instructor is responsible for checking the accuracy of the information on each grade.